Telegram Channel Link: Paid Access Entry Point

 3. Paprika automatically generates a single-use invite link.

-4. Fan joins immediately — no waiting for manual approval.
+4. Fan joins immediately — no waiting, no manual approval.

 Both modes handle expiry enforcement.
 When a fan’s access period ends, Paprika kicks them automatically and sends renewal nudges.
 According to Recurly’s churn research, involuntary churn from failed payments accounts for 20-40% of all membership losses — Paprika handles failed Stripe payments with a 3-day grace period before auto-removal.